-Nearly all tracking and profiling of people on the Web starts with cookies planted in browsers by websites—and almost all of those cookies by third parties rather than sites themselves.
+Nearly all tracking and profiling of people on the Web starts with cookies planted in browsers by websites—and almost all of those planting the cookies are third parties rather than sites themselves.

-Lou Montouli, who invented the cookie in 1994, said that “the goal was to create a session identifier and general ‘memory’ mechanism for websites that didn’t allow for cross site tracking.”
-But that’s what countless cookies do when you visit most of the world’s ad-supported websites.
+Lou Montouli, who invented the cookie in 1994, said that “the goal was to create a session identifier and general ‘memory’ mechanism for websites that didn’t allow for cross-site tracking.”
+But cross-site tracking is what countless cookies do when you visit most of the world’s ad-supported websites.
 Up to hundreds of them may be loaded and re-loaded in your browser when you’re looking at a Web page.

 The EU’s General Data Protection Regulation (GDPR) is meant to protect people from this kind of surveillance; but many of the perpetrators will still find loopholes, and you’ll still be tracked.
 The good news is that you can plug those loopholes easily by blocking third party cookies.
 Here’s where to go in the preferences panels of five browsers: